DFE-Digital/bat-design-history/app/glossary.md

 : Outstanding schools that work with others to provide high quality training to new and experienced staff.
 Cannot be lead schools or providers.

 Teacher Regulation Agency (TRA)
-: An executive agency of the DfE who maintains the database of qualified teachers in England, issues the TRN, awards QTS to teachers who complete ITT and EYTS to teachers who successfully complete EYITT.
+: An executive agency of the DfE who maintains the database of qualified teachers in England, issues the TRN, awards QTS to teachers who complete ITT and awards EYTS to teachers who complete EYITT.

 Teacher Reference Number (TRN)
 : A unique number assigned to new teachers.
 The TRN follows teachers from training right through to pensions.